davestewart/laravel-sketchpad/README.md

 ## Overview

-Sketchpad provides an alternative structure of controllers, methods, views and assets, with automatic routing and many other features.
+Sketchpad provides an alternative structure of controllers, views, assets and routing that lives alongside your main Laravel installation.

-You can navigate methods, interactively modify parameters, even [live-reload](https://github.com/davestewart/laravel-sketchpad-reload) the code you're working on, all from a friendly UI.
+You can navigate methods, interactively modify parameters, and even [live-reload](https://github.com/davestewart/laravel-sketchpad-reload) the code you're working on, all from a friendly UI.

-It comes with a bunch of useful tools and PHP functions to make getting to the end result clearer and faster.
+Additional tooling and functionality is designed to make it quick and easy to develop or debug new tools, features and code.

 ## Uses

 - Test out new coding ideas